MichaIng/DietPi-Docs/docs/dietpi_tools.md

     #### Performance Options

-    - Overclock your system with a vast selection of overclocking profiles for your device
+    - Overclock your system with a vast selection of overclocking profiles for your device.
-    - Change the CPU governor and tweak your ARM temperature limits
+    - Change the CPU governor and tweak your ARM temperature limits.

-    #### Advanced Settings
+    #### Advanced Options

     - Configure swap file size
     - Update device firmware